HL7/crmi-ig/input/pages/artifact-terminology-service.md

     6. codesystem: Returning any valueset that directly references the given codesystem url (optionally versioned)
     7. valueset: Returning any valueset that references or is referenced by the given valueset url (optionally versioned)
     8. library: Returning any valueset that is referenced by the given library url (optionally versioned)
-    9. measure: Returning any valueset that is referenced by the given measure url (optionally versioned)
-    10. artifact: Returning any valueset that directly or indirectly references or is referenced by the given artifact url (optionally versioned)
+    9. artifact: Returning any valueset that directly or indirectly references or is referenced by the given artifact url (optionally versioned)

 7. SHALL Support [ValueSet/$validate-code](http://hl7.org/fhir/R4/valueset-operation-validate-code.html)
     1. SHALL support the url parameter